jlegrand62/timagetk/timagetk/doc/source/index.rst

 to image processing of multicellular architectures such as plants or animals, and is intended for biologists, modelers and computer scientists.

-The package provides the following main functionalities (both in 2D and 3D):

 .. sidebar:: |name|

    .. image:: _static/logo_timagetk.png